jimcturner/parseservices/README.md

 [{'udp': '123'}, {'tcp': '123'}]

+Will return an empty list if no matching services are found.

-Returns exit code 1 on error along with the Exception text, otherwise exit code 0
+Ends with exit code 1 on error along with the Exception text, otherwise exit code 0